Iron

 Iron - Effects & special features

 Iron is involved in various processes in the body.
-This includes blood formation, which is probably the best-known process.
-As stated above, iron contributes to the normal formation of red blood-cells and haemoglobin.
+This includes blood formation, which is probably the best known process.
+As already described, iron contributes to the normal formation of red blood cells and haemoglobin.
 Moreover, iron is involved in transporting oxygen through the body.
-Did you know, iron also contributes to normal immune system function?
-Or that iron can help reduce fatigue and tiredness?
-Less known, iron also plays an important role in cell division.
-More, iron is very important for children, contributing to normal cognitive development.
-But iron also contributes to normal concentration in adults.

 Interaction with vitamin C